Menu

 Careers Education at The Rubicon Centre

-At The Rubicon Centre we provide students with a wide range of careers education opportunities.
+At The Rubicon Centre we provide students with a range of careers education opportunities in:

-Our PSHE curriculum has specific career based units of work, with identified learning objectives, outcomes and related activities.
-Alongside this students have a number of opportunities to experience work related activities both within the school environment and through external visits.
+• Timetabled lessons: Our Personal Development (ASK) curriculum has specific career based units of work, with identified learning objectives, outcomes and related activities.
+Alongside this students have a number of opportunities to experience work related activities in other subjects

-Our careers and personal development is supported in a number of ways throughout the curriculum and is focussed upon in the following timetabled subjects: ASK, PSHE, Careers, Vocational Studies (KS4 only) and Nurture.
-Please see the links at the bottom of the page for more details on how students' transferable work skills are developed across our teaching and delivery.
+Please see the links at the bottom of this page for more details on how students' transferable work skills are developed across our teaching and delivery.

 External Providers